 - Sift the flour, baking powder and salt together and set aside.

-- Melt the chocolate chips and butter in the microwave at half power for about a minute, stirring every 20 seconds.
+- Break up the chocolate bar and melt it with butter in the microwave at half power for about a minute, stirring every 20 seconds.

 - Beat the sugar and eggs together, on high speed, until light and fluffy, about 5-7 minutes.